 There is a need to promote awareness levels among students to make them familiar and aware to contribute to the UN SDGs targeted in 2030.
 Moreover, more interactive ICT mechanisms should be used with moderate Knowledge and awareness of the SDGs.
 Integration of SDGs in the TED curriculum can be recommended.

-LITERATURE CITED (STANDARD CITATION)
+REFERENCES

 Adhikari, D. R., & Shrestha, P. (2023).
 Knowledge management initiatives for achieving sustainable development goal 4.7: higher education institutions’ stakeholder perspectives.
 Journal of Knowledge Management, 27(4), 1109-1139.
 DOI:10.1108/JKM-03-2022-0172